embedthis/ioto/README-CLOUD.md

 You can reload the table contents by clicking the table reload icon.

-## Manager Dashboard
+## App Dashboard

-The Device Manager includes the ability to display one or more dashboards with data widgets.
+Device apps includes the ability to display one or more dashboards with data widgets.

 Click the **Dashboard** tab to display the default dashboard, then click the **Add Widget** icon to display the add widget panel.